 I am amazed why the author chose to be a scientist instead of being a Hinduism scholar.
 A couple of years ago I asked him why would a profound and intense spiritualist like him live in the bastion of world materialism, U.S.A.
 He said to the effect that the circumstances of his life had to be blamed for that.
-The fact is that he is able to smoothen out contradictions between the two.

 The autobiography lacks the revelation of the process through which the author became a spiritualist.
 He never talks about his inspirations, dejections, loves, and failures.
-In that sense the book is dry.
+In that sense the book is incomplete.
 We very much learn the heavy armor of intellectuality he lives under.
 But the danger to an intellectual lies in the cocoon he may build around himself, thereby denying himself the natural flow of life.
 He says in the book that there has been no watershed experience in his life that turned his life around.
 Also, he says “…but for those who have traveled beyond unquestioned belief, the past is less than living history.”
-Unfortunately, that is how an intellectual may destroy the fine fabric of the experience of his life.
-But no one should think because the author being a spiritualist lacks ambition.
-He is a man driven by strong ambition for achievements and recognition.
+Unfortunately, that is how an intellectual may destroy the rich fabric of the experiences of his life.